johnhickok/CalStreetLookup/README.md

 python street_lookup.py
 </pre>

-The script below is the same as above, except using PostGIS geospatial queries.
+The script below is the same as above, except using PostGIS geospatial queries direcly from your osm_roads and ca_zip_poly tables with their geometries.
 Comparing these two scripts can help decide if the computational expense will work for you.

 <pre>
 python street_lookup_geo.py